BLOG

 Skilled Trades and Construction

 The CMHC's call for 3.5 million additional homes above current projections by 2030 is the clearest expression of Canada's construction workforce challenge.
 Meeting this target would require sustained annual residential construction output roughly double the current pace, sustained over six years with a workforce that Canada's Building Trades Unions projects to be 250,000 people short by 2030.
-The federal Housing Accelerator Fund is distributing CAD 4 billion to fast-track municipal approvals, and provincial housing ministries are cutting development timelines, but none of these measures can build a house without electricians, plumbers, carpenters, and concrete workers on site.
+The federal Housing Accelerator Fund is distributing CAD 4 billion to fast-track municipal approvals, but none of these measures can build a house without electricians, plumbers, carpenters, and concrete workers on site.

 The trades shortage is not limited to housing.
 The Investing in Canada Infrastructure Program and the federal Transit Fund are running multi-billion-dollar programmes for transit, highways, water infrastructure, and community buildings across all ten provinces simultaneously.
-The clean energy transition is adding new categories of skilled trades demand: solar installers, wind turbine service technicians, EV charging infrastructure electricians, and hydrogen facility pipefitters are all in shortage.
-ESDC's Red Seal Occupational Standards programme identifies carpentry, electrical, plumbing, and heavy equipment operation as the four trades with the widest national demand-supply gaps through 2030.
+The clean energy transition is adding new categories: solar installers, wind turbine service technicians, EV charging infrastructure electricians, and hydrogen facility pipefitters are all in shortage.

 Skilled tradespeople in Canada are commanding salaries that rival many university-educated professional roles.
-Journeyman electricians in Ontario earn CAD 85,000 to 115,000 per year, pipefitters on LNG projects in British Columbia exceed CAD 130,000, and Red Seal certified welders are earning CAD 75,000 to 100,000 nationally.
-The combination of high wages, apprenticeship pathways, job security, and growing public recognition of trades value is beginning to attract a new generation of workers, but the pipeline remains years away from closing the gap that exists today.
+Journeyman electricians in Ontario earn CAD 85,000 to 115,000 per year, pipefitters on LNG projects in British Columbia exceed CAD 130,000, and Red Seal certified welders earn CAD 75,000 to 100,000 nationally.

 Key Sub-skills